Sounds of the Snow: 15 Albums for the Melodic Melancholy of Winter

 Electronic, Experimental Dark Ambient, Post-Industrial, Spoken Word

-If you wish to immerse yourself in the unsettling solitude of a shadowy forest on an achingly cold and dismal winter night— biting your nails from the bitter chill and the creeping fear over what might lurk beyond the veil of darkness—Musick to Play in the Dark is your passage into that foreboding winter realm.
-This album is a seductive exploration of fear, weaving a soundscape that perfectly encapsulates the unrelenting, oppressive, and alluring intensity of a dark winter night.
+If you want to immerse yourself in the unsettling solitude of a shadowy forest on an achingly cold winter night—nails bitten from the chill and from the creeping fear of what might be lurking beyond the veil of darkness—Musick to Play in the Dark is a fitting passage into that foreboding realm.
+It is a seductive exploration of fear, weaving a soundscape that captures the oppressive, uncanny, and strangely alluring intensity of a dark winter night.

 Favorite Tracks: Where Are You?, Are You Shivering, Red Queen, The Dreamer Is Still Asleep, Ether